Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels

 \subsection{Motivation}

-Classical cryptography addresses secrecy requirements by assuming that eavesdroppers have limited computational capabilities.
+\IEEEPARstart{C}{lassical} cryptography addresses secrecy requirements by assuming that eavesdroppers have limited computational capabilities.
 This assumption prevents eavesdroppers from solving computationally complex problems, thereby safeguarding the cryptosystems from cryptanalysis.
-While breaking a robust cryptosystem in a reasonable time is currently infeasible, the evolution of prospective quantum computers poses a threat to the security of existing cryptographic protocols~\cite{Gidney_2021}.
+While breaking a robust cryptosystem within a reasonable time is currently infeasible, the evolution of prospective quantum computers poses a serious threat to the security of existing cryptographic protocols~\cite{Gidney_2021}.
 Moreover, the absence of security at the physical layer allows eavesdroppers to intercept and store the encrypted data, potentially breaking the encryption once the promised computational capabilities catch up.
 Alternatively, quantum cryptography aims to leverage the postulates of quantum mechanics to achieve loophole-free unconditional security~\cite{Pirandola:20}.
-Though this field of research has brought revolutionary directions in near-future communication systems~\cite{Wehnereaam9288}, the proposed network protocol stack faces challenges in compatibility with existing infrastructures~\cite{9023997} and requires additional assumptions to achieve the promised unconditional security~\cite{PhysRevLett.78.3414}.
+Though this research area has brought revolutionary directions in near-future communication systems~\cite{Wehnereaam9288}, the proposed network protocol stack faces challenges in compatibility with existing infrastructures~\cite{9023997} and requires additional assumptions to achieve the claimed unconditional security~\cite{PhysRevLett.78.3414}.